helium/gateway-rs/README.md

 flag which provides the following output:

 ```
-Helium Light Gateway
+Helium Gateway

-USAGE:
-    helium_gateway [FLAGS] [OPTIONS] <SUBCOMMAND>

-FLAGS:
-        --daemon     Daemonize the application
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-OPTIONS:
-    -c <config>        Configuration file to use [default: /etc/helium_gateway/settings.toml]

-SUBCOMMANDS:
-    add       Construct an add gateway transaction for this gateway
-    help      Prints this message or the help of the given subcommand(s)
+Usage:

+Commands:
+  key     Commands on gateway keys
   info    Info command.
 Retrieve all or a subset of information from the running service
-    key       Commands on gateway keys
   server  Run the gateway service
+  add     Construct an add gateway transaction for this gateway
+  help    Print this message or the help of the given subcommand(s)

+Options:
+  -c <CONFIG>      Configuration file to use [default: /etc/helium_gateway/settings.toml]
+      --stdin      Monitor stdin and terminate when stdin closes
+  -h, --help       Print help
+  -V, --version    Print version
 ```

-As you can see, apart from the `help` command, there are four core subcommands that you can pass: `add`, `key`, `server`.
+As you can see, apart from the `help` command, there are four core subcommands that you can pass: `key`, `info`, `server` and `add`.
 The descriptions of what these subcommands do is shown in brief in the above help output, and are explained in more detail in the sections below.